OHDSI/gaiaCatalog/architecture/README.md

 # Architecture Flow

-> this work in flux... expect changes.
+> this work is in flux... expect changes.

 ## Notes